espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 When connecting an external flash to ESP32-WROOM-32D module, is it possible if I do not use GPIO6 ~ GPIO11 pins?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - ESP32 has 3 sets of SPIs (SPI, HSPI and VSPI), which can access the external flash through the SPI0/1(HSPI/VSPI) bus.
+  ESP32 has three sets of SPIs (SPI, HSPI, and VSPI), which can access the external flash through the SPI0/1(HSPI/VSPI) bus.
 The external flash connected to other pins (pins other than GPIO6 ~ GPIO11) can only receive data for storage, but not run code.
 If you need to run code from flash, please connect the flash to GPIO6 ~ GPIO11 pins only.

 --------------